-You may have heard of the Professional Land Surveyor (P.L.S.) title, but what does that actually mean?
+You may have heard of the Professional Land Surveyor (PLS) title, but what does that actually mean?

 Because of the skill and complexity involved with land surveying, laws and regulations dictate that this practice can only be done by licensed surveyors.
 Professional licensure protects the public by enforcing standards that ensure the work is done by qualified individuals with specific credentials in education, work experience, and exams.

 The requirements for becoming a licensed PLS vary from state to state.
 Wyoming’s licensing and certification process is governed by the Wyoming Board of Professional Engineers and Professional Land Surveyors.
-In Wyoming, the first step is to earn the Land Surveyor Intern Certificate, which is achieved by ALL of the following:
+In Wyoming, certification is a two-step process: First, earn your Land Surveyor Intern Certificate, and second, become certified as a Professional Land Surveyor.

-- 30 semester credit hours in surveying, with a curriculum approved by the Board and transcripts provided
+- 30 semester credit hours in surveying, with a curriculum approved by the Board and transcripts provided.

-- Pass an examination in the fundamentals of surveying: NCEES Fundamentals of Surveying Exam
+- Pass an examination in the fundamentals of surveying: NCEES Fundamentals of Surveying Exam.

 These stringent requirements are set up to protect YOU, the consumer.
 Using a licensed surveyor ensures that you are using someone that practices the highest standards of integrity, professional competency, and ethical conduct.